 President Obama plays the part of the rational, bureaucratic and at times robotic statesman, attuned to which way the wind is blowing in international forums like the European Union and the United Nations.

 Netanyahu seems to care little about what other people think and ignores the attitudes of the international community in order to do what he thinks is the right for Israel’s national security.

 Whether it is his refusal to give up East Jerusalem to the Palestinians or his near obsessive catering to his right-wing allies, it at times seems as if Netanyahu likes to think of himself as a modern day David Ben-Gurion — someone who will spare no price to defend the people of Israel, even if those decisions require inflaming other parties.

-Both are deeply concerned that Iran may come close to the building of the ultimate deterrent, a nuclear weapon.
+Both are deeply concerned that Iran may come close to building the ultimate deterrent: a nuclear weapon.

 In other words, it has often been the means rather than the ends that have divided the Obama and Netanyahu administrations since the two first met in 2009.

-The Atlantic magazine, The New York Times, The Washington Post and The Wall Street Journal have all run stories about what exactly the Israeli prime minister intends to bring up when the topic of Iran is finally broached.
+The Atlantic, The New York Times, The Washington Post and The Wall Street Journal have all run stories about what exactly the Israeli prime minister intends to bring up when the topic of Iran is finally broached.